salimk/Rcrawler/README.md

 # An R web crawler and scraper

-Rcrawler is an R package for web crawling websites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
-The difference between Rcrawler and rvest, is that rvest enable you to extract data from one specific page, However Rcrawler function automaticaly traverse and parse all web pages of website, and extrat all data you need from them at once.
-For example collect all published posts on a blog, or extract all products on a shopping website ..etc.
+Rcrawler is an R package for web crawling websites and extracting structured data which can be used for a wide range of useful applications, like web mining, text mining, web content mining, and web structure mining.
+The difference between Rcrawler and rvest, is that rvest enable you to extract data from one specific page, However Rcrawler automaticaly traverse and parse all web pages of a website, and extract all data you need from them at once with a single command.
+For example collect all published posts on a blog, or extract all products on a shopping website, or gathering comments, reviews for your opinion mining study.
+More then that Rcrawler enable you to create a network representation a website structure internal hyperlinks.
 ## Summary
 1. [RCrawler main features](https://github.com/salimk/Rcrawler#rcrawler-main-features)